-- 28. (1) A recognized trade repository must identify each counterparty to a derivative that is required to be reported under this Instrument in all recordkeeping and all reporting required under this Instrument by means of a single legal entity identifier that is a unique identification code assigned to a counterparty in accordance with the standards set by the Global LEI System. - (2) Subject to subsection (3), the legal entity identifier referred to in subsection (1) must be a unique identification code assigned to a counterparty in accordance with the standards set by the Global LEI System. - (3) If the Global LEI System is unavailable to a counterparty to a derivative at the time when a report under this Instrument is required to be made, each of the following applies: - (a) each counterparty to the derivative must obtain a substitute legal entity identifier which complies with the standards established March 8, 2013 by the Legal Entity Identifier Regulatory Oversight Committee for pre legal entity identifiers; - (b) a local counterparty must use the substitute legal entity identifier until a legal entity identifier is assigned to the counterparty in accordance with the standards set by the Global LEI System as required under subsection (2); - (c) after the holder of a substitute legal entity identifier is assigned a legal entity identifier in accordance with the standards set by the Global LEI System as required under subsection (2), the local counterparty must ensure that it is identified only by the assigned legal entity identifier in all derivatives data reported under this Instrument in respect of a derivative to which it is a counterparty. - (2) Each local counterparty to a derivative required to be reported under this Instrument that is eligible to receive a legal entity identifier as determined by the Global LEI System, other than an individual, must: - (a) prior to executing a transaction, obtain a legal entity identifier assigned in accordance with the requirements imposed by the Global LEI System; - (b) for as long as it is a counterparty to a derivative required to be reported under this Instrument, renew and maintain the legal entity identifier referred to in paragraph (a).
+- 28. (1) A recognized trade repository must identify each counterparty to a derivative that is required to be reported under this Instrument in all recordkeeping and all reporting required under this Instrument by means of a single legal entity identifier. - (2) Subject to subsection (3), the legal entity identifier referred to in subsection (1) must be a unique identification code assigned to a counterparty in accordance with the standards set by the Global LEI System. - (3) If the Global LEI System is unavailable to a counterparty to a derivative at the time when a report under this Instrument is required to be made, each of the following applies: - (a) each counterparty to the derivative must obtain a substitute legal entity identifier which complies with the standards established March 8, 2013 by the Legal

+- Entity Identifier Regulatory Oversight Committee for pre-legal entity identifiers; - (b) a local counterparty must use the substitute legal entity identifier until a legal entity identifier is assigned to the counterparty in accordance with the standards set by the Global LEI System as required under subsection (2); - (c) after the holder of a substitute legal entity identifier is assigned a legal entity identifier in accordance with the standards set by the Global LEI System as required under subsection (2), the local counterparty must ensure that it is identified only by the assigned legal entity identifier in all derivatives data reported under this Instrument in respect of a derivative to which it is a counterparty. - (4) If a local counterparty to a derivative required to be reported under this Instrument is not eligible to receive a legal entity identifier assigned by the Global LEI System, the reporting counterparty must identify the counterparty by a single alternative identifier.